cfrg/draft-irtf-cfrg-voprf/draft-sullivan-cfrg-voprf.md

 blinding factor.)
 The requestor computes M = rT.
 2. Requestor sends M to the signer.
 3. Signer computes Z = xM = rxT.
-4. Signer sends Z to the requestor.
+4. Signer sends (Z, Y) to the requestor.
 5. Requestor unblinds Z to compute N = r^(-1)Z = xT.
 6. Requestor outputs the pair (t, H_2(N)).

-## Group Instantiations
+## Group and Hash Function Instantiations

+This section specifies supported VOPRF group and hash function instantiations.

 EC-VOPRF-CURVE25519-SHA256:

 - G: Curve25519 {{RFC7748}}
 - H_1: TBD
 - H_2: SHA256

 EC-VOPRF-CURVE25519-SHA512:

 - G: Curve25519 {{RFC7748}}
 - H_1: TBD
 - H_2: SHA512

 EC-VOPRF-ED25519-SHA256:

 - G: Ed25519 {{RFC8032}}
 - H_1: TBD
 - H_2: SHA256

 EC-VOPRF-ED25519-SHA512:

 - G: Ed25519 {{RFC8032}}
 - H_1: TBD
 - H_2: SHA512

-# Private Key Proofs
+# Discrete Logarithm Proofs

-In some cases, it may be desireable for the requestor to have proof that the signer used its private key to compute Z. To do so, we extend the protocol in the previous section with a non-interactive discrete logarithm equality (DLEQ) proof.
+In some cases, it may be desireable for the Requestor to have proof that the Signer used its private key to compute Z. Specifically, this is done by confirming that log_G(Y) == log_G(Z).
+This may be used, for example, to ensure that the Signer uses the same private key for computing the VOPRF output.
+This proof must not reveal the Signer's long-term private key to the Requestor.
+Consequently, we extend the protocol in the previous section with a (non-interactive) discrete logarithm equality (DLEQ) algorithm built on a Chaum-Pedersen {{ChaumPedersen}} proof.

-((TODO: write me))
+This proof works as follows.

+Input:

+  D: generator of G with prime order q
+  E: orthogonal generator of G
+  Y: Signer public key
+  Z: Point on G

+Output:

+  True if log_G(Y) == log_G(Z), False otherwise

+Steps:

+1. Signer samples a random element k from Z_q and computes A = kD and B = kE.
+2. Signer constructs the challenge c = H_3(D,E,M,Z,A,B).
+3. Signer computes s = (k - cx) (mod q).
+4. Signer sends (c, s) to the Requestor.
+5. Requestor computes A' = (sD + cY) and B' = (sE + cZ).
+6. Requestor computes c' = H_3(D,E,M,Z,A',B')
+7. Output c == c'.

+XXX

+# Batched Discrete Logarithm Proofs

 # IANA Considerations